ShubhamNagare7/Percentage-prediction/README.md

 # Percentage-prediction
+Project developed during my Internship at The Sparks Foundation.
 Hello everyone, this project is about predicting the percentage of a student based on the number of study hours using simple Linear Regression